 The New Jersey Department of Environmental Protection's Division of Fish and Wildlife maintains a database listing endangered and threatened species in New Jersey (this information is also used by the Office of Land Management for Natural Heritage Priority Site locations).
 These lists are used by the Division of Fish and Wildlife to determine protection and management actions necessary to ensure the survival of the State's endangered and threatened wildlife.
-Endangered species are defined as those whose prospects for survival in New Jersey are in immediate danger because of a loss or change in habitat, over-exploitation, predation, competition, disease, disturbance, or contamination.
-Threatened species are those who may become endangered if conditions surrounding them begin to, or continue to, deteriorate.
+Endangered species are defined as those whose prospects for survival in New Jersey are in immediate danger because of a loss or change in habitat, over-exploitation, predation, competition, disease, disturbance, or contamination.55 Threatened species are those who may become endangered if conditions surrounding them begin to, or continue to, deteriorate.56

 To better manage the state's endangered and threatened animal species, the Division of Fish and Wildlife's Endangered and Nongame Species Program, has produced 'The Landscape Project'.
 The Project is a Geographic Information System (GIS) mapping tool that delineates critical habitat where federal and state threatened and endangered animal species have been sighted, as well as habitat that is suitable for these species to survive but where known sightings have not occurred.
 Given that 'The Landscape Project' maps suitable habitat, the scope of this available data is broader than the boundaries of Natural Heritage Priority sites which map known sites only.
-However, 'The Landscape Project' does not include rare botanical species as Natural Heritage Priority Sites do.
-Both databases contribute to our ability to understand the interrelationships between development and habitat.
+However, 'The Landscape Project' does not include rare botanical species as Natural Heritage Priority Sites do; by using both databases together a more comprehensive overview of endangered species and the ecosystems necessary for their survival can be obtained.

-The Landscape Project is publicly available and can be a useful tool for public and private organizations when decisions about setting priorities for land preservation and land use are made.
-The goal of the project is to protect biological diversity in New Jersey, "...by maintaining and enhancing rare wildlife populations within healthy, functioning ecosystems."
+The Landscape Project is publicly available and can be a useful tool for public and private organizations when decisions about prioritizing land preservation or landuse are made.
+The goal of the project is to protect biological diversity in New Jersey, "...by maintaining and enhancing rare wildlife populations within healthy, functioning ecosystems."57

 Data from the Landscape Project may be used in a number of different ways.
 For example, it is possible to determine if sightings of endangered species have been made in a particular region, or it can be used to rank different regions against each other according to the conservation category of endangered species (eg. federally endangered or state threatened) located there.
-The data are also potentially useful as part of a comprehensive open space plan.
-Lands of particular importance can receive high priority for purchase of development easements, alternative development design, or transfer of development rights.